8ML/8Core/README.md

 ## Introduction
 8Core is a completely free to use and open-source spigot server codebase with core features:

-- Ranks and permissions
+- Ranks & Permissions
-- Profile system
+- Profile System
-- Friends system
+- Friends System
-- Options menu
+- Options Menu
-- Command manager
+- Command Manager
 - Cosmetics API
-- Module system
+- Modules System
-- Hub manager
+- Hub Manager
 - Minigame API

 8Core is easy for developers to build on, as all classes are well documented and easy to use.